-Achievements Disappointments Challenges Year Ahead Participated in the development of the new Local Government Act.
-Completed a rigorous audit program, concentrating on areas of greatest risk and return.
-The unexpected financial impact of the COVID-19 pandemic following the consultation meant that Council was unable to fund many suggested budget measures.
-The implementation of the Local Government Act 2020 imposed a significant burden on the governance resources of the Borough in the last few months of the financial year, with Continued actions for implementation of the new Local Government Act.
-Appointed a new Chief Executive Officer following a thorough recruitment process. a raft of reforms being required to be developed by councils within six months of the introduction of the Act.
-Increased community engagement and consultation, resulting in improved Community Satisfaction Survey metrics.
-Won a sixth consecutive Gold Award in the Australasian Reporting Awards.
-Remained in a sound financial position according to VAGO's long-term financial sustainability indicators.
+Achievements Participated in the development of the new Local Government Act.
+Completed a rigorous audit program,

+- Completed a rigorous audit program, concentrating on areas of greatest risk and return. - Appointed a new Chief Executive Officer following a thorough recruitment process. - Increased community engagement and consultation, resulting in improved Community Satisfaction Survey metrics. - Won a sixth consecutive Gold Award in the Australasian Reporting Awards. - Remained in a sound financial position according to VAGO's long-term financial sustainability indicators.